Edit simulation scenario

 An inter-arrival time is specified with respect to an arrival calendar.
 The arrival timetable determines the periods during which new cases are created.
 In other words, new cases are only created during the timeslot of the arrival timetable.
 For example, if we create an interarrival time on a timetable with a “Monday to Friday, 9:00 to 5:00 PM” timeslot, then no cases will be created outside these times.

-To define an inter-arrival time, select the default Arrival timetable.
+To define an inter-arrival time, click Add new.

 Note

 The timetable “Arrival timetable” is created by default.
 This timetable follows a Monday to Friday, 9 AM to 5 PM timeslot.
-To learn how to change timeslots or add new timetables, see Timetables parameters tab.
+To learn how to change timeslots or add new timetables, To learn more about creating a new timetable, see Timetables parameters tab.

 After selecting the timetable, we can now specify the value of the interarrival time.
 Apromore offers a variety of statistical distributions for the inter-arrival time.
 It could be fixed, normal, exponential, uniform, triangular, log-normal, or gamma.